 Oser, J., Grinson, A., Boulianne, S., & Halperin, E. (2022).
 How political efficacy relates to online and offline political participation: A multi-level meta-analysis.
 Political Communication.
 39(5): 607-633.

-Oser, J. (In press).
+Oser, J. (2022).
 How citizenship norms and digital media use affect political participation: A

 two-wave panel analysis.
 Media and Communication.